api-platform/core/CONTRIBUTING.md

 * don't change existing tests if possible
 * always add a new `ApiResource` or a new `Entity/Document` to add a new test instead of changing an existing class
-* as of API Platform 3 each component has it's own test directory, avoid the `tests/` directory except for functional tests
+* as of API Platform 3 each component has its own test directory, avoid the `tests/` directory except for functional tests
 * dependencies between components must be kept at its minimal (`api-platform/metadata`, `api-platform/state`) except for bridges (Doctrine, Symfony, Laravel etc.)
 * for functional testing with phpunit (see `tests/Functional`, add your ApiResource to `ApiPlatform\Tests\Fixtures\PhpUnitResourceNameCollectionFactory`)